 - malnourishment that may cause significant weight loss

 - trouble moving the eyes or strange and jerky eye movements

 Following Wernicke's encephalopathy, the person may develop signs of Korsakoff syndrome.
 This disorder is a type of dementia.

 - memory problems, in particular, difficulties forming new memories

 - progressively worsening cognitive decline that may affect every area of functioning, including speech, vision, and bowel and bladder function

 Vitamin supplements and complete abstinence from alcohol may reverse symptoms of Wernicke-Korsakoff syndrome within the first 2 years after stopping drinking.

 Fetal alcohol spectrum disorders, which people usually refer to as fetal alcohol syndrome, happen when a developing baby gets exposure to alcohol during gestation.
 Fetal alcohol syndrome affects many aspects of functioning, and it can cause brain damage.

-The symptoms vary in severity, but may include:
+The symptoms vary in severity, but

 - intellectual disabilities